From DNA to Disease

 Step 3 — From Variants to Disease

 Here the question shifts from measurement to mechanism.
-Most common diseases are not caused by single broken proteins.
+Most common diseases rarely arise from a single broken protein.
 They emerge from distributed regulatory shifts across the genome.

 Genome → Regulation → Expression → Function → Disease

-No single dataset explains disease biology.
+No single dataset can capture disease biology on its own.
 Understanding requires placing each measurement layer in context.

-Future additions will expand into epigenomics, 3D genome organization, and multi-omic integration.
+Future additions may expand into epigenomics, 3D genome organization, and multi-omic integration.